Mikepag/Arduino-Unity3D/README.md

 ## quadTiltedUS.png
 **&#x27BD; Arduino's Circuit Schema.**
 ___
+# Project6.1 (P2: Disk Rotation Using Average Distance)
+##### This project is an evolution of Project6 with which only has minnor differences.
+###### For more details see the full project's description under the Main Project7 here: [Project7/Project6.1](https://github.com/Mikepag/Arduino-Unity3D#project7-project61-p2).
+___

-# Project 7 (Disk Rotation Integration)
+# Project7 (Disk Rotation Integration)
 ##### This project is consisted of two individual projects (Project4.2 & Project6.1) and aims in the comparison of them to find which is the most preferable of the two, regarding human-computer interaction.
 The projects are almost identical as they both rotate a disk object in Unity using an Arduino Uno and four Ultrasonic Sensors to recognise the user's hand gestures.
 The only difference is the way the hand gestures are recognised.
-In more detail:
+###### For more details see: [Project4.2 (P1)](https://github.com/Mikepag/Arduino-Unity3D#project7-project42-p1), [Project6.1 (P2)](https://github.com/Mikepag/Arduino-Unity3D#project7-project61-p2).
+___

-# Project7/ Project4.2 (P1)
+# Project7/ Project4.2 (P1: Disk Rotation Using Timesteps)
-##### This project is an evolution of Project4.1 with which has only minnor differences.
+##### This project is an evolution of Project4.1 with which only has minnor differences.
 ###### Related Files: [qTUSHGRProject.ino](https://github.com/Mikepag/Arduino-Unity3D/blob/master/Project4/qTUSHGRProject.ino), [diskRotationP1.cs](https://github.com/Mikepag/Arduino-Unity3D/blob/master/Project7/Project4.2/diskRotationP1.cs), [restartP1.cs](https://github.com/Mikepag/Arduino-Unity3D/blob/master/Project7/Project4.2/restartP1.cs), [timerP1.cs](https://github.com/Mikepag/Arduino-Unity3D/blob/master/Project7/Project4.2/timerP1.cs), [quadTiltedUS.png](https://github.com/Mikepag/Arduino-Unity3D/blob/master/Project4/quadTiltedUS.png).

 ## qTUSHGRProject.ino